Plaud-AI/plaud-sdk/README.md

 An appKey is required for secure device connection and access.
 If you don't have one, contact support@plaud.ai to request a test key, including your company name and intended use case.
 Then begin testing by following these steps:
 1. Build and run the Demo app in the `examples` folder.
 2. Enter your appKey (generated above).
 3. Scan for available devices and connect to yours.

+### Can I test without a physical device?
+NO，​a physical devices is currently a necessity.

+### What audio formats are supported?
+The SDK supports MP3, WAV formats currently.

+### Is offline mode supported?
+Yes, basic device operations work offline.
+Cloud features require an internet connection.

 ## Try Playground App
 Coming soon